Student Welfare and Counselling Services

 The safeguarding team attend external and internal meetings with outside agencies such as social care, police, mental health services and housing to discuss support plans for students and their families.
 As a school we can also initiate the writing of an Early Help Assessment (EHA) when support from the Locality Team is required eg family workers, Young Peoples Workers (YPWs).
 EHAs can also be used to engage support from outside the Locality Team such as health services eg Child and Adolescent Mental Health Services (CAMHS).

-Students in care (LAC/CLA) are also supported by a range of services both in and out of school.
-There are regular reviews and plans made for their education and wellbeing.
-Alison Setchfield provides a point of contact for students, carers and other professionals supporting the students.
+Children in Care (CIC) are also supported by a range of services both in and out of school.
+There are regular reviews and plans made for their education and wellbeing and coordinated by the School's Student Services Team.
+Alison Setchfield provides a point of contact for students, carers and other professionals.

 Young Carers (YC)

-Carers Trust Cambridgeshire Young Carers support students who may have a caring role at home.
+Carers Trust Cambridgeshire work with school staff to support students who may have a caring role at home.
 As many as 1 in 12 students look after someone at home who is ill, disabled, has a mental health condition or addiction problem.

-We have also achieved the Bronze Award in the 'Young Carers in School' programme.
+We have achieved the Bronze Award in the 'Young Carers in School' programme.

 If a student finds themselves in an emergency situation Student Services staff can respond immediately by providing support in the short and/or long term.
 Parents/carers can also seek advice and support by contacting them directly by phone or e-mail.
 We aim to try to respond the same day with a plan of action for the student and the family if appropriate.

 There are seven members of the safeguarding team who deal with concerns raised by staff, students and parents/carers as they arise.
-For further details please see the ‘Safeguarding Policy’ also on the school website.
+For further details please see the ‘Safeguarding Policy’ also on the school website and the Safeguarding section of this website.